-That the waiting list had grown to about 1,500 with applications currently with Planning for additional allotment sites.
+• That the waiting list had grown to about 1,500 with applications currently with Planning for additional allotment sites.

-- That an advisory board would be set up similar to the Tree Strategy Advisory Board. - Consideration was being given for repurposing land owned by the Council to provide additional allotment site and bringing overgrown plots back into use, as well as increasing the number of half plots. - Accessibility issues were being addressed for disabled residents.
-(This minute was subsequently amended at the meeting on 1 March 2022 and the following text was added: - officers promised to start an allotment strategy advisory board on the lines of the road safety strategy board)
+- Consideration was being given for repurposing land owned by the Council to provide additional allotment site and bringing overgrown plots back into use, as well as increasing the number of half plots. - Accessibility issues were being addressed for disabled residents.